databrary/www/datavyu/input/pages/contact/contact.md

 For troubleshooting and technical assistance, please visit the [support forum](/support/).

+# Email
+Contact us at info@datavyu.org for more information about Datavyu.

 # Contact Databrary

 For other inquiries, [contact the Databrary project](http://databrary.org/contact.html).